darrenjw/smfsb/Software.md

 ## SBML-shorthand

 The book makes extensive use of a shorthand notation for SBML.
 Python scripts are available for translating back and forth between SBML and SBML-shorthand.
 These scripts rely on libSBML and the libSBML python bindings, so these must be installed first.
 See the [SBML-shorthand website](https://github.com/darrenjw/sbml-sh/) for further details.
-Note that these scripts are built-in to the new experimental python library (detailed below).
+Note that these scripts are built-in to the python library (detailed below).

 ## Scala library - scala-smfsb